-1. This Agreement shall enter into force on the date of receiving the last written notification confirming the implementation by the Parties of all internal procedures necessary for its entry into force.

-2. This Agreement will remain in force for the period of ten years.
-Thereafter, it will be automatically extended for further periods of five years, unless one of the Parties notifies in writing the other Party within a minimum of six months prior to the expiration of the current period of validity, its intention to terminate it.
-The termination shall take effect two months after the date of receipt by the other Party of the notification, unless the Parties otherwise agree.

-3. In the event that the present Agreement is terminated pursuant to paragraph 2 of this Article, its provisions shall continue to be effective for a further period of five (5) years from the date of termination, with respect to covered investments made before the date of termination.
+- 1. This Agreement, its amendments and additions shall enter into force on the date of receiving the last written notification confirming the implementation by the Parties of all internal procedures necessary for its entry into force. - 2.
+This Agreement will remain in force for the period of ten years.
+Thereafter, it will be automatically extended for further periods of five years, unless one of the Parties notifies in writing to the other Party within a minimum of six months prior to the expiration of the current period of validity, its intention to terminate it.
+The termination shall take effect two months after the date of receipt by the other Party of the notification, unless the Parties otherwise agree. - 3.
+In the event that the present Agreement is terminated pursuant to paragraph 2 of this Article, its provisions shall continue to be effective for a further period of five (5) years from the date of termination, with respect to covered investments made before the date of termination. - 4.
+FOR AGREEMENTS WITH THIRD COUNTRIES THAT HAVE A STATUS OF CANDIDATE COUNTRY TO THE EU.
+This Agreement shall, in any event, be automatically terminated as a whole and cease its effect on the date [third country] becomes a

-In witness thereof the undersigned Representatives, duly authorized by the Parties, have signed the present Agreement.
+In witness thereof the undersigned Representatives, duly authorized by their respective Governments, have signed the present Agreement.

+DONE at in in English.

+For the Government of the Italian Republic

+For the Government of XXXX